eigerco/polka-storage/docs/src/storage-provider-cli/server.md

 #### `--upload-listen-address`

-The storage server's endpoint address — i.e. where you will upload your files to.
+The storage server's endpoint address — i.e. where the client will upload their files to.

 It takes in an IP address along with a port in the format: `<ip>:<port>`.
 Defaults to `127.0.0.1:8001`.